Eluo-dev/Movie_Correlation_Analysis/README.md

 # **MOVIE CORRELATION ANALYSIS REPORT**

 # PROJECT DESCRIPTION:
-Analyze 2012-2016 box office movies and develop data visualizations to display which variables correlate most to movie gross earnings.
+Analyze 6820 box office movies spanning from 1986-2016 and develop data visualizations to display which variables correlate most to movie gross earnings.

 # Analysis Overview:
 + **Which variables contribute to box office performance?**